andycranston/raritan-scp/README.md

 30 23 * * * bin/pdubackups
 ```

-To run the `pdubackups` script once every day - in the above example at 11:30pm.
+to run the `pdubackups` script once every day - in the above example
+at 11:30pm.

-Over a week you will have seven backups for each PDU in the `pdulist=` line
+Over a week you will have seven backups for each PDU in the `pdulist=`
-in the `pdubackups` script.
+line in the `pdubackups` script.

 ## diffrawconfig.py Python 3 program

-Once you have two or more raw_config.txt backups from a single PDU you can use the
+Once you have two or more raw_config.txt backups from a single PDU
-`diffrawconfig.py` Python 3 program to compare them and report on any differences.
+you can use the `diffrawconfig.py` Python 3 program to compare them
-Differences are classed as additions, changes and deletions.
+and report on any differences.
+Differences are classed as additions,
+changes and deletions.

 For example if you have two raw_config.txt files called: